Best Places to Visit in Saudi Arabia

 Dress Code

-Understanding and respecting the local dress code can prevent uncomfortable situations and shows respect for the local culture.
+Understanding and respecting the local dress code can prevent uncomfortable situations and show respect for the local culture.
 Here are some guidelines for the dress code in Saudi Arabia:

 Best Time to Travel to Saudi Arabia